 Manufacturer apps and physical car GPS trackers

-Hardare is also a solution for those who want to go the hardcore route.
+Hardware is also a solution for those who want to go the hardcore route.
 Many car manufacturers have apps now, including Chevy, Ford, and others.
 Many of those apps come with a vehicle locator function in case you lose your parking spot.
 Additionally, physical GPS trackers are useful for finding your car in parking lots as well.
-Of course, the main use for them is to find your car if it’s stolen, but that doesn’t mean you can’t use it to find parking spots in the meantime.
+Of course, the main use for them is to find your car if it’s stolen, but that doesn’t mean you can’t use them to find parking spots in the meantime.
 We have FordPass linked, but you can go with basically any of them as long as they have an Android app for phone control.

 The Parking Spot

 The Parking Spot is one of many decent parking apps.
 This one helps you find parking spaces.
 You can consult a map to find a parking spot in the area you want to go.
 Additionally, the app lets you make parking reservations, actually pay for them, and get in without any hassle.
 However, that feature only works on some lots.
 Some other features include a TPS Shuttle finder and some other neat stuff.
 There really isn’t much to complain about.
 It does what it says it does.